kixng02/Sentinel-Auth/README.md

 # Sentinel-Auth
 APPLICATION features
-The App is a secure authentication system buikt for handling a million users
+The App is a secure authentication system built for handling a million plus users
 - Password hashing, rate limits, and device signals.
 - Login flows break when latency increases at scale.
 - Store credentials safely and respond to mass credential stuffing.